Chiang Mai, Thailand, and Amman, Jordan: some of the places I mention in my episode

 - International Law is No More, Fascism is Here: How Will You Choose to Operate in This Reality?Fascism has never been a thing of the past; now, to disregard it means to disengage from reality.
 As international law has crumbled, Israel is still destroying Gaza, and masked agents are snatching people of the streets in the U.S., I invite you to ask yourself how you choose to show up in this reality.

-- As the US Attacks Venezuela, Notice Who Bows Down to Empires and Spreads Their PropagandaYou would think we would be beyond cheering military aggression by empires.
+- As The U.S. Attacks Venezuela, Notice Who Bows Down to Empires and Spreads Their PropagandaYou would think we would be beyond cheering military aggression by empires.
 Yet be aware of this cheering, as well as of consciously erasing international law considerations in the coverage of recent U.S. attacks on Venezuela.

 - A Visual Summary of What Our Governments Have Allowed Israel to Do to International LawWhen the UN premises are raided and the UN flag is replaced by the Israeli flag, it’s not even international news.
 It’s not a scandal.
 Because of the impunity our governments continue to generously gift to Israel (which in turn has rendered international law itself completely battered).